>

 Black Joke or Black Joker is a Morris Dance tune, more precisely a stick dance from Bledington.
 The Etchingham Steam Band played Black Joker live at the Norwich Folk Festival in 1974; this was published in 1995 on the CD The Etchingham Steam Band.

-The Albion Dance Band finished their song The Postman’s Knock with the tune Black Joke in a John Peel / Top Gear BBC Radio 1 session recorded on 31 May 1977 and broadcast on 8 June 1977; this was published on their CDs The Albion Band Live in Concert, 1993, and The BBC Sessions, 1998.
+The Albion Dance Band finished their song The Postman’s Knock with the tune Black Joke in a John Peel / Top Gear BBC Radio 1 session recorded on 31 May 1977 and broadcast on 8 June 1977; this was published in 1993 on their CD The Albion Band Live in Concert, and in 1998 on The BBC Sessions.
 The Albion Dance Band also played both in 1977, Live at the Cambridge Folk Festival.

 Dave Whetstone on concertina and Martin Carthy on guitar played Black Joke on the 1986 album An Hour With Cecil Sharp and Ashley Hutchings.